jcaillon/valet/extras/valet-commands.md

 - `-U, --skip-extensions`

-  Set to true to not attempt to update the installed extensions under the valet user directory (~/.valet.d).
+  Set to true to not attempt to update the installed extensions under the valet extensions directory (~/.valet.d).
   This option can be set by exporting the variable VALET_SKIP_EXTENSIONS='true'.

 - `-e, --only-extensions`

-  Set to true to only update the installed extensions under the valet user directory (~/.valet.d).
+  Set to true to only update the installed extensions under the valet extensions directory (~/.valet.d).
   This option can be set by exporting the variable VALET_ONLY_EXTENSIONS='true'.

 - `--skip-extensions-setup`